I-29 Moo University

 The I-29 Moo University is Extension and Industry Personnel from North Dakota, South Dakota, Minnesota, Iowa and Nebraska all working to grow the dairy industry via outreach education.

-The I-29 Moo University Dairy Webinar Series continues Thursday, October 21 from 12 noon to 1 p.m.
-CDT, focusing on Training and Pre-training Heifers for Robotic Milking Success with University of Minnesota Dairy Educator James Salfer.
+The I-29 Moo University Dairy Webinar Series continues Monday, December 15 from 12 noon to 1 p.m.
+CST, focusing on Positioning 2025 feed for Success with Rock River Laboratory Animal Nutrition Technical Services Director Katie Raver.

 Producers will learn about research and tips to successfully integrate heifers into robotic milking systems.
 We'll cover strategies for pre-training, including early exposure and positive reinforcement, as well as hands-on training techniques to ensure a smooth transition.
 Learn how to reduce stress, optimize performance, and set your next generation of cows up for success in your automated milking system.